charlessino/payment-docs/ENGLISH.md

 |     PNB     |     Philippine National Bank     |
 |     SecurityBank     |     Security Bank Corporation     |
 |     PNB     |     Philippine National Bank     |

+##### <span id="346-----">3.4.6 List of Bank Names - India Withdraw</span>
+The standard name is the abbreviation of the bank in English.
+Please refer to the Indian Financial System Code (IFSC) for the branch name.